Spiced Pear and Apple Cider Reduction Dressing

 Emulsify with olive oil

-With the blender running on low, stream in the olive oil until the dressing looks creamy and cohesive.
+With the blender running on low, slowly stream in the olive oil until the dressing is glossy and well combined.

 -